huggingface/chat-ui/README.md

 The default config for Chat UI is stored in the `.env` file.
 You will need to override some values to get Chat UI to run locally.
 This is done in `.env.local`.

-Start by creating a `.env.local` file in the `conf` folder.
+Start by creating a `.env.local` file in the root of the repo.
 The bare minimum config you need to get Chat UI to run locally is the following:

 ```env
 MONGODB_URL=<the URL to your MongoDB instance>